larsiusprime/divingbell/README.md

 This is the source code to [Steam Diving Bell](https://www.fortressofdoors.com/steam-diving-bell/), the prototype project that inspired [Steam Deep Dive](https://store.steampowered.com/labs/divingbell).

+## License

+This is released under the MIT license.
+See LICENSE file for details.

 ## Important Note

 This source code is provided for research and archival purposes.
 All of my current